eComNation/docs/source/includes/tags/_basic.md

 ## 3.3.
 Inserting Images

 You can insert image to any template page including the 'Layout' template.
 In a normal website you use the *'img'* HTML tag to insert images.
-In case of 39shop, we also use the 'img' tag but the path to image is specified using this dynamic tag: **{{ current_theme.image_path }}**.
+In case of eComNation, we also use the 'img' tag but the path to image is specified using this dynamic tag: **{{ current_theme.image_path }}**.

 >Let me show you the usage with an example: